Our Team

 [email protected]

-Chelsea has contributed to the strategic growth of GWI by developing key policy initiatives, communications & outreach programs, and participating in research on violence against women and girls globally.
+Chelsea has contributed to the strategic growth of GWI by developing key policy initiatives, communications and outreach programs, and participating in research on violence against women and girls globally.
 Chelsea holds a PhD in Public Policy and Public Administration, focused in Gender and Social Policy, from the George Washington University.
 Her doctoral work explored theories of justice for survivors of campus sexual assault in the United States, with a goal of improved policymaking on the issue.
 Chelsea is committed to amplifying the voices of survivors of violence in research and policy.